Dictionary » Adjective Words » Instinctive – Meaning, Definition, Synonyms and Antonyms

 1. What does ‘instinctive’ mean in simple terms?

-It means doing something naturally, without needing to think or plan.
+It means doing something naturally and automatically, without needing to think or plan first.

 2. Is ‘instinctive’ the same as ‘impulsive’?

-They overlap, but ‘impulsive’ often suggests acting without thinking, while ‘instinctive’ emphasizes natural, automatic response.
+They overlap, but ‘impulsive’ often suggests acting quickly without fully thinking through consequences, while ‘instinctive’ emphasizes a natural, built-in reaction.

 3. Can instincts be trusted?

-Often yes, especially in familiar or emotional situations—but instincts aren’t always accurate in complex decisions.
+Often yes, especially in familiar or emotional situations, but instincts aren’t always accurate in complex or unfamiliar decisions.
+Many writers use ‘instinctive’ to describe the first reaction before further evaluation.

 4. How is ‘instinctive’ different from ‘intuitive’?